On This Page

 - You feel more comfortable seeking care outside of the VA due to concerns about confidentiality or for other personal reasons.

 Fortunately, if you need or prefer non-VA mental health services, you have many options.
-One is to use insurance to access services outside of the VA.

 Retired veterans with diagnosed mental health conditions who have TRICARE can use it to get mental health services at any program or provider that accepts TRICARE.